-Variety the Children’s Charity has been a pillar of the St. Louis community, helping local kids with physical and developmental disabilities, for more than 80 years.
+Variety the Children’s Charity has been a pillar of the St. Louis community, helping local kids with special needs for more than 80 years.
 We cherish our relationships with corporations, organizations, and individuals that allow us to build on our rich history and continue to be an organization the community can count on to help local kids.
 Variety has evolved over the years, but the passion we have for kids remains the same.

 1932 – St. Louis became the home of the Variety Club’s fourth “tent,” just four years after Variety was established as the entertainment industry’s charity in Pittsburgh, Pa.
 Tent #4 opened with an impressive board including board president, Harold “Chic” Evans who was the manager of Loew’s State Theater; vice president, George Tyson, from Central Theater Company; secretary, John Baker, manager of Missouri Theater; and treasurer, Alvin A Wolff, attorney.
 These men along with Fred Wehrenberg, Nat Steinberg, Louis Ansell, Paul Beisman, Charles Goldman, and Homer Harman comprised the first board.
 Together these men represented eleven local theaters.St Louis’ Variety Club took on children and all their needs, as their cause from the beginning; in the 1930’s they helped underprivileged children with camps working in conjunction with the Juvenile Court.